How to Use Custom Feedback Templates

 Monitor and Collect Feedback on Templates

 To keep feedback templates effective, continuous monitoring and feedback collection are essential.
 This ensures that the templates remain aligned with your goals and that employees and managers see their value.
-Research shows that employees who receive frequent feedback are twice as engaged, three times less likely to leave, and 1.4 times more likely to stay in their roles.
+A cluster of engagement and retention multipliers used to appear at this point.
+They contradicted each other, which is a reliable sign that nobody checked them, so they are gone.

 Regular check-ins – monthly or quarterly – can help gather insights about how the templates are being used.
 Use a mix of surveys, embedded forms, and informal conversations to capture diverse perspectives.